Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 “It is planned to be the deepest port in the West African sub-region,” ICRC added.

-Akwa Ibom in 2017 was ranked second among the most investment-friendly states in Nigeria by the National Bureau of Statistics (NBS).
+In 2017, the National Bureau of Statistics (NBS) ranked Akwa Ibom second among the nation’s most investment-friendly states.
 Lagos, Nigeria’s commercial capital, was ranked first.

 Akwa Ibom, according to the NBS, attracted $18.361million foreign direct investments (FDI) within the first quarter of 2017.